Destinations Greece The Peloponnese

 Sunset from the hot tub over the Mani coast is the moment

-A 1920s-era former wine factory on the Ilia coast — 34 suites converted from the original concrete wine tanks (kept intact, the doors are oversized iron).
-Design Hotels member, open April–October, the most architecturally interesting stay on the western Peloponnese coast.
-Pair with an Olympia morning.
+A 1920s former wine factory on the Ilia coast: 34 suites converted from the original concrete wine tanks (kept intact, the doors oversized iron).
+A Design Hotels member, open April–October, the most architecturally interesting stay on the western Peloponnese coast.
+Pair it with an Olympia morning.

 What it's known for